Learn to travel on a budget but still have a blast!

 Just because you are on a vacation, doesn’t mean you should totally blow your budget.

-I started this on my college spring break because well, I really didn’t have much spending money.
+I started this during my college spring break because well, I really didn’t have much spending money.
 I wanted to be able to go out and hang with my friends so I took my cash and divided it by seven days.
 That was my daily budget.
 For example, if you are bringing $500 spending cash and you will be there for five days, you have a budget of $100 per day.

 If you do not spend it all, carry it over to the next day and if there is money left at the end of your trip, put it away for the next trip!

 How to Travel on a Budget and Still Have Fun Conclusion:

 If you plan on traveling and don’t want to spend a lot of money, I hope my tips help you live your dream.
 It is possible to travel without breaking your budget and still continue living within your means.